Reliable Self-Improvement Training by Verifying Reasoning, Not Just Answers: Results

 \subsection{Diversity and Mode Collapse}

-Table~\ref{tab:self_bleu} presents Self-BLEU scores across all conditions.
-No verification shows rapid mode collapse (Self-BLEU rising from 0.32 to 0.64), confirming that unfiltered self-training drives the model toward repetitive outputs.
-Outcome verification and majority voting show moderate increases (to $\sim$0.40). \nsrsa{} maintains low Self-BLEU (0.35 at iteration 5), indicating that step-level verification preserves solution diversity by preventing convergence to fragile shortcuts that happen to produce correct answers.
+Table~\ref{tab:self_bleu} reports Self-BLEU across conditions.
+No verification collapses fast (Self-BLEU rising from 0.32 to 0.64), confirming that unfiltered self-improvement training pushes the model toward repetitive outputs.
+Outcome verification and majority voting rise moderately (to $\sim$0.40). \vsi{} stays low (0.35 at round 5), indicating that checking the reasoning preserves diversity by keeping the model from collapsing onto fragile shortcuts that happen to give the right answer.